-- 13 Night accommodation in hotels and boat cabins as mentioned in the itinerary with complementary breakfast on twin sharing basis.
+- All accommodations in hotels and boat cabins as mentioned in the itinerary with complimentary breakfast on a twin sharing basis.

-- All meals, drinking water, tea, and coffee while on the boat at Sundarbans for three day on Day-4, 5, and 6.
+- 3 Lunches, 2 dinners, drinking water, tea, and coffee on the boat at Sundarbans on Day-4, 5, and 6.

-- Air-conditioned car, driver, and English speaking guide.
+- Air-conditioned car, driver, and an English-speaking guide.

-- 5,500 BDT per person forest permission fee for Sundarbans.
+- 5,500 BDT per person fee of the Sundarbans forest permit.

-- All tips except our guide, driver, and boat crew.
+- All tips except our guide, drivers, and boat crew in Sundarbans.